-The fields of cellular and molecular biology have furthered hearing research.
-A multitude of genes for syndromic and nonsyndromic forms of hearing impairment including autosomal dominant and recessive, X-linked and mitochondrial modes of transmission have been located in specific regions of the human genome.
+Decades of molecular and cellular investigations have advanced all fields of hearing research.
+A multitude of genes for syndromic and nonsyndromic forms of hearing impairment including autosomal dominant and recessive, X-linked, and mitochondrial modes of transmission have been located in specific regions of the human genome.
 In addition, clinically relevant genes essential for normal auditory development and/or function are being identified and cloned at a rapid pace.

 To achieve the most benefit from their implants, however, children generally need extensive oral-auditory training following implantation and also benefit from periodic audiological assessments.
 Cochlear implants have benefited children who are congenitally deaf as well as those who are postlingually deaf.
-The vast majority of adult implant recipients derive substantial benefit in conjunction with speechreadng, and many can communicate effectively without speechreading and are able to communicate by telephone.
-Dedication to research on cochlear implants throughout the world will improve the capabilities of current implant users and improve our understanding of the auditory system.
+The vast majority of adult implant recipients derive substantial benefit in conjunction with speechreading, and many are able to communicate by telephone.
+Dedication to research on cochlear implants and other neural prostheses will improve the quality of life of individuals with hearing loss as well as our understanding of the auditory system.

 New insights have been gained concerning the encoding of complex signals transmitted from the auditory nerve to the brain.
 The relationship between the neural codes for sound intensity, frequency, duration and temporal characteristics of auditory signals and the perception of the stimulus variables has been further clarified.
 Valuable progress has been made in understanding the structure and function of efferent feedback pathways to the inner and middle ear.
 There is now good evidence that this system may aid in the detection of signals in noisy environments and serve to protect the ear from acoustic injury.